twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/react-cache-its-about-consistency/post.md

 });
 ```

-Now any component that calls `getPage("https://react.dev")` will always get the same result.
-Even if a new version of react.dev is deployed while our app is in the middle of rendering.
+Now any component that calls `getPage("https://react.dev")` will get the same result.
+Even if a new version of react.dev is deployed while our app is mid-render.

 It's worth pointing out here that React's cache is _extremely_ short lived.
 It only lasts for the duration of the current RSC render.
 Refreshing the page will cause a new fetch and new cache to be created.
 The cache exists to provide consistency across the current render, not to cache data for future renders.

-Also some RSC frameworks, like [Next.js](https://nextjs.org/), automatically wrap fetch requests in `cache()` for you.
-It's less likely you'll run into these consistency issues when fetches are made through `cache` by default.
+Some RSC frameworks, like [Next.js](https://nextjs.org/), automatically wrap fetch requests in `cache()` for you.
+It's less likely you'll run into consistency issues when fetches are made through `cache` by default.

 However, for non-fetch requests like SQL queries, it's important to know how to use `cache` for consistency.
-We'll explore those in the next section.

 ## Consistency with SQL queries